 - Go through the outline of the entire project and ensure that no resource is left out.

-- Finalise the list of resources and their details before the project can officially begin.
+- Finalize the list of resources and their details before the project can officially begin.
 It is essential to have the list ready for everyone to see so that the details are clear in everyone’s minds and the risks of confusion are reduced.

 2. Take a Systematic Approach